axis7818/axis7818.github.io/content/blog/fleet-configuration-management.md

 ## Acknowledgements

-Thank you to the rest of the ISE dev crew who helped with the customer engagement that inspired this post [Bindu Chinnasamy](https://www.linkedin.com/in/bindu-msft-cse/), [John Hauppa](https://www.linkedin.com/in/johnhauppa/), [Uffaz Nathaniel](https://www.linkedin.com/in/uffaz-nathaniel-85588935/), [Bryan Leighton](https://www.linkedin.com/in/bryan77/), and [Kanishk Tantia](https://www.linkedin.com/in/kanishk-t-1723b2107/).
+Thank you to the rest of the ISE dev crew who helped with the customer engagement that inspired this post [Bindu Chinnasamy](https://www.linkedin.com/in/bindu-msft-cse/), [John Hauppa](https://www.linkedin.com/in/johnhauppa/), [Uffaz Nathaniel](https://www.linkedin.com/in/uffaz-nathaniel-85588935/), [Bryan Leighton](https://www.linkedin.com/in/bryan77/), [Laura Lund](https://www.linkedin.com/in/lundlaura/), and [Kanishk Tantia](https://www.linkedin.com/in/kanishk-t-1723b2107/).

 And a special thank you to [Eugene Fedorenko](https://www.linkedin.com/in/eugene-fedorenko-661a2636/) for his expertise and guidance on using Kalypso.